JakobST1n/hoverbit-ble/README.md

 [Refer to this repo's readme](https://github.com/lancaster-university/microbit-v2-samples).
 This is in theory not hard, but if you like me have a lot of toolchains for compiling to other architectures already installed, it could be a bit of work to make function properly.

 ## Known issues
 - [ ] No multitouch support on webapp yet, this makes it difficult to use it, to make it a bit easier you can enable `Sticky controls`.
+(Current plan is to use [nipplejs](https://yoannmoi.net/nipplejs/) as joysticks)
 - [ ] Things often stop working if you have been connected, drop the connection and then reconnect.
 I don't know exacly why, to circumvent this you can restart the webapp, and boot the micro:bit.
 - [ ] There is no failsafe-mode currently, this should be implemented according to the spektsat protocol.